vrrdnt/vrrdntPy/README.md

 ## Files and folders

 You'll need a working Adobe After Effects project file, either named Video.aep or something else that you specify in render.js.

+## TODO

+Convert linebreaks in settings.json to actual linebreaks.
+Generated descriptions are a mess